dkvz/dkvz-blog-2025/README.md

 - Got h1 elements for article and short cards titles - Didn't I decide to have only one h1 per page?
 Do we care?
 - The calls to `useState` in `[page].vue` might not work with static generation - Is the sort order kept between pages?
 Should try using query in NuxtLink
 - Test the redirect from `/tag/<SOME_TAG>` to the same URL with /page/1 at the end when using static generation - We may have to configure it on the reverse proxy?
-- I got problems with text justified in cards, it shouldn't be
 - Check the myriad todos inside the code
 - Shorts on larger screens would look better by wrapping more tightly, not sure how to do it
 - For some reason the intersection placeholder doesn't trigger in dev mode half or the time, sometimes seems to get stuck disabled - Maybe I have to watch the placeholder ref or something?